 Drawing from this, I will say it’s important to talk about money, negotiate around it, and to not see that economic reality as something to ignore, especially in the American system.
 If you think about money in a long-term way, and if you feel empowered to negotiate around it, you are freed up to pursue the academic and humanitarian goals which send most of us to med school in the first place.
 Ironically, those are the things that get crushed if you don’t want to talk about money because you think talking about money is dirty.
 You need to talk about it if you want to be able to protect these extremely important, but non-revenue generating parts of your professional life.

 Why did you decide to specialize in neurosurgery?

-In medical school, we were exclusively in the classroom for the first two years, and on wards for the last two years.
-Third year was very structured with a set of defined rotations that included some subspecialties, like urology or neurosurgery, but really we spent most of our time doing medicine and general surgery.
-I also had a great experience on neurosurgery at Columbia.
+In medical school, we were exclusively in the classroom for the first two years, and on the wards for the last two years.
+The third year was very structured with a set of defined rotations that included some subspecialties, like urology or neurosurgery, but really we spent most of our time doing medicine and general surgery.
+I also had a great experience during my neurosurgery rotation at Columbia.
 It was a brief experience, but then I got to spend more time with them in my fourth year.
 The residents were happy; the attendings were happy.
 They were pursuing productive and satisfying academic careers.

 If you had it to do all over again, would you still specialize in neurosurgery?
 Why or why not?

 I would make the exact same choices.
 A couple of my orthopedic colleagues and buddies have affectionately nicknamed me a “neuropod”, some kind of a hybrid figure between a neurosurgeon and an orthopedic surgeon.
 It’s a high compliment, of which I hope I continue to be worthy.
 Some of them pointed out to me that I could have shaved a couple of years off the training process by training in orthopaedic surgery instead of neurosurgery, and gotten to the exact same place.